droid4alex/world-missile/README.md

 # world-map-missile-game

 ### Background/Summary
 * Player saves the world from nuclear destruction by intercepting missiles after they've been fired.
-Missiles travel from random point A in one continent to random point B in another continent at faster and faster intervals.
+Missiles launch from random point in random continent at faster and faster intervals.
 Player intercepts missiles by using mouse movement and mouse click.
-Player wins normal difficulty after 3 rounds.

 ### Technology:
 * Javascript